scottyg/gspots/readme.txt

 == Description ==
 Google maps location finder.
 Display map with markers and info.
 Input spots from admin.

 Basic Shortcode usage

 [gspots zip=89118 radius=50 ]

 [gspots_form]

 == Installation ==
-For now youll need to get from https://github.com/scottyg/gspots.
+1. Download Gspots from the [plugin page](http://wordpress.org/plugins/gspots) or download directly from your wordpress installation.
-Add Gspots by uploading the gspots folder into your plugins folder.
+2. Add Gspots by uploading the gspots folder into your plugins folder.
-After activating the plugin you will need to add your google api key to the Gspots Settings page.
+3. After activating the plugin you will need to add your google api key to the Gspots Settings page.
-Thats it.
+4. Thats it.

 == Changelog ==

-1.0.1 Fixed Bugs And Updated Markers
+= 1.0.1 =
+* Fixed Bugs.
+* Updated Markers.

+= 1.0.0 =
-1.0.0 Initial Release
+* Initial Release